 Arguably the most famous goal of all time by a keeper was Pat Jennings' effort in the 1967 Charity Shield while playing for Spurs against Manchester United.
 His goal clearance flew past Alex Stepney in the opposition goal after being caught by a gust of wind.
 Unfortunately for Stepney, the whole incident was captured on camera by Match of the Day.

-The first recorded instance of a goalkeeper scoring direct from a goal-kick was on April 14th 1900 when Manchester City's Charlie Williams beat his opposite number, J.E.
+The first recorded instance of a goalkeeper scoring a goal direct from a goal-kick was on April 14th 1900 when Manchester City's Charlie Williams beat his opposite number, J.E.
 Doig, in the Sunderland goal.

 Alex Stepney was later to discover what it was like to have the boot on the other foot when, in 1973, he found himself in the unique position of being Manchester United's top scorer at Christmas.
 His goal-getting talents were first spotted in a pre-season friendly in Spain and when United's regular penalty-taker Willie Morgan was injured manager Tommy Docherty decided to give Stepney the responsibility.
 The goalkeeper paid back the faith placed in him by netting every he spot-kick he was required to take (both of them!).